are the two clinical uses for bismuth.

 Inflammatory diarrhea is caused by immune mediated damage to the epithelial lining of the large and small intestine, which impairs their absorptive ability for nutrients and water.

-Most cases of diarrhea is self limiting and no treatment is necessary.
+Most cases of diarrhea are self limiting and no treatment is necessary.

 Antidiarrheal medications can reduce the frequency and severity of diarrhea, but they do not address the underlying cause.